And I wanted to, I don't normally have a show for tonight.

 Yes.

-I mean, other but you have to remember that other tribe, things like ayahuasca, right?
+I mean, other, but you have to remember that other tribe, things like ayahuasca, right?

 I mean, there were other tribes using other means to obtain their connections with the spirit realms.

-What the hell am I trying to talk about?
+What I'm trying to talk about.

 What the living hell would ayahuasca, which is a plant, isn't it, right?